johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  - Utilizes the [UnoJoy Arduino library](https://github.com/AlanChatham/UnoJoy) to control consoles.
  - It accepts RS232 serial ASCII commands to control video game controller button states.
  - It works out of the box with Sony PS3 and XBox 360.
- - It works with the [Titan One](https://www.amazon.com/ConsoleTuner-Titan-One-Xbox-playstation-4/dp/B00LH5XZQS) dongle to provide access to Sony PS4 and XBox 360.
+ - It works with the [Titan One](https://www.amazon.com/ConsoleTuner-Titan-One-Xbox-playstation-4/dp/B00LH5XZQS) dongle to provide access to Sony PS4 and XBox One.
  - If you use an accessibility switch there are five 3.5mm switch jacks on the circuit to provide extra input areas.
  - **You can build your own interface with physical hardware or software.**